How would you feel if you found out that coffee is much more than just a warm, energizing, and delicious beverage?

 Over 97% of the world’s coffee is considered “commercial coffee,” a commodity crop grown to maximize yield, sprayed with pesticides, stored in a way that encourages mold growth and oxidation of the beans, all of which compromises the healthfulness of the coffee.

-If you’re looking to maximize the health benefits of a drink that you consume every day, multiple times a day, then be sure to choose organic, toxin-free coffee.
+If you’re looking to maximize the health benefits of a drink that you consume every day, multiple times a day, then be sure to choose an organic coffee that is tested for toxins.

 5. Avoid Turning Good Coffee Bad